ava-labs/core-mobile/docs/patches.md

 ### pino+7.11.0.patch

 Calling pino({ level: 'error' }) will throw an error `Cannot assign to read only property 'error' of object`.
 The patch just replaces Object.create with Object.assign.
 Pino is the logger of Wallet Connect V2.

+### @walletconnect+react-native-compat+2.10.1.patch

+commenting out "react-native-get-random-values" as we already use getRandomValues from "react-native-quick-crypto"

+commenting out import "react-native-url-polyfill/auto" as we already import it ourselves